-Acne can cause a lot of social distress with teens and even interfere with education and dating.
+Acne can cause much social distress in teens and even interfere with education and dating.
 There are tons of treatments today to control all kinds of acne, from mild to severe.
-If you’re a parent of someone with acne, here are tips and tricks.
+Here are tips and tricks if you’re a parent of someone with acne.

 Know That Acne Is Always Treatable

 Many parents think that acne will go away by itself with age.
 It won’t — the average time for acne to heal by itself is nine years.
 Studies show that 15% of people with untreated acne will be left with scars.

 The First Step Is Learning How To Prevent Breakouts

 A lot can be done with minor changes in behavior.
 If someone’s dealing with acne breakouts, they should avoid headbands, baseball caps, and hair gels (If the acne’s on their forehead), avoid backpacks and too-tight clothing (If the acne’s on their body), and ALWAYS wash their face after sweating and shower (Including washing hair) at least once a day.

 Know The Type And Severity Of The Acne

 Acne treatment is based on the type and severity.
 Mild acne can be controlled by the right topical products, while severe acne might need oral medications.
 Apps like MDacne will help your child determine the type and severity of their acne in seconds and find the proper treatment.

 It’s normal for teens to be moody.
 If your teen’s withdrawn, anxious or depressed, it could be partly due to acne.
 Acne treatment can improve mood.